 The Jonathan Edwards Center at TEDS currently sponsors three lectureships, each of which are free and open to all.
-All lectures will be held on the campus of Trinity Evangelical Divinity School (Deerfield, IL).
+All lectures are held on the campus of Trinity Evangelical Divinity School (Deerfield, IL).

 Jonathan Edwards and the Church